 What is this excellent way spoken of in 1 Corinthians 12:31?
 Well, this excellent way is the fruit of the Spirit.
-Now, we've already examined the fruit of the Spirit and learned that actually there is only one fruit: love.
-From it come all the others - joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
+Now, if you've already examined the fruit of the Spirit you know actually there is only one fruit: love.
+From it come all the others-joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, selfcontrol.
 That wonderful bunch of delicious fruit is produced by the Holy Spirit in the life of the believer; none of these qualities can you and I produce by human effort.